easy-chef/easy-chef.github.io/index.md

 ## Pre-Development Mockup

-The UI mockups below were created using Photoshop and will serve as a basis for the development for [Milestone 1.](https://github.com/easy-chef/easy-chef/projects/1)
+The UI mockups below were created using Photoshop and serves as the basis for the development for [Milestone 1.](https://github.com/easy-chef/easy-chef/projects/1)

 ### Landing Page